Universal Transport Properties of Continuous Quantum Gases: Drude weight of the Lieb-Liniger model

-} In the low-temperature limit ($T\to 0$), the system's transport properties are governed by low-energy particle-hole excitations near the Fermi surface.
+In the low-temperature regime ($T\to 0$), the transport is governed by the low-energy particle-hole excitations near the (quasimomentum) Fermi surface.
 By applying the Sommerfeld expansion~\cite{Z.Physik1928SommerfeldZur} to the exact GHD formula (Eq.~\ref{eq:DW_LL_MT}), we derive the asymptotic behavior of the Drude weights

 Here, all dressed quantities ($v^{\text{eff}}, h^{\text{dr}}$) are evaluated at the Fermi rapidity $k_F$ (defined by $\epsilon(k_F)=0$).
-The first term represents the ground-state Drude weight, solely determined by the Fermi surface properties, while the second term captures the leading quadratic thermal correction ($O(T^2)$).
+The first term represents the contribution from the ground-state, solely determined by the Fermi surface properties, while the second term captures the leading quadratic thermal correction ($O(T^2)$).

-At strictly zero temperature, the momentum distribution $\rho(k)$ exhibits a sharp Fermi edge.
-Consequently, the Drude weight expression in the ground state is determined solely by the properties at the Fermi surface
+Let us specialize to $T=0$, the momentum distribution $\rho(k)$ exhibits a sharp Fermi edge.
+Consequently, the expression for the Drude weights in the ground state is determined solely by the properties at the Fermi surface

-In the low-energy limit, the collective behavior of the system is effectively described by the Tomonaga-Luttinger liquid (TLL) theory.
-Within this framework, the compressibility $\kappa$ is determined by the Luttinger parameter $K$ and the sound velocity $v_s$ via the relation:
+On the other hand, in the low-energy limit, the collective behavior of the system is effectively described by the Tomonaga-Luttinger liquid (TLL) theory.
+Within this framework, the compressibility is thermodynamically defined as $\kappa = \partial n / \partial \mu$.
+According to the TLL theory, it is fundamentally related to the Luttinger parameter $K$ and the sound velocity $v_s$ via the relation~\cite{Phys.Rev.Lett.Haldane1981Effective}

-These macroscopic TLL parameters are intrinsically linked to the exact Bethe Ansatz quantities evaluated at the Fermi surface.
+These macroscopic TLL parameters are intrinsically linked to the exact Bethe ans\"{a}tz quantities evaluated at the Fermi surface.
 Specifically, the sound velocity corresponds to the effective velocity of the quasiparticles, $v_s = v^{\text{eff}}(k_F)$, while the Luttinger parameter is identified with the square of the dressed charge, $K = [h_{n}^{\text{dr}}(k_F)]^2$~\cite{Chin.Phys.B2015JiangUnderstanding}.
-Substituting these identifications into the Drude weight expression, we recover the fundamental hydrodynamic relation linking ballistic transport to thermodynamics
+Substituting these identifications into the Drude weight expression, we obtain the classic relation for the charge stiffness originally established by Haldane~\cite{J.Phys.C:SolidStatePhys.Haldane1981Luttinger, Phys.Rev.Lett.Haldane1981Effective}

 Next, we derive the analytical results for the ground-state Drude weights in the strong-interaction limit.
-In the strong-coupling regime ($c \gg 1$), by substituting the asymptotic expansions of the dressed charges into the general formula Eq.~\eqref{eq:Dij_0T_LL_M}, we obtain the explicit expressions for the ground-state transport coefficients~\cite{J.Phys.A:Math.Theor.2011GuanPolylogsa}:
+In the strong-coupling regime ($c \gg 1$), substituting the asymptotic expansions of the dressed charges into the general formula Eq.~\eqref{eq:Dij_0T_LL_M} yields explicit expressions for the ground-state transport coefficients up to order $1/\gamma^3$ ($\gamma = c/n$)~\cite{J.Phys.A:Math.Theor.2011GuanPolylogsa}